brunoasm/inaturalist_tools/README.md

 # iNaturalist tools

-This repository contains some code to interact with iNaturalist via the API using python programs:
+This repository contains some code to interact with iNaturalist via the API using Python:

 ## get_inaturalist_images.py